 Salty and slippery, Louisiana oysters are a delicacy long enjoyed by natives and visitors to New Orleans and its surrounding areas.
 They’re consumed in a variety of ways, from raw, grilled, or charbroiled to fried on a po’ boy and served as oyster dressing on holiday tables.
 We’re currently in the heart of what is deemed to be the true oyster season, which lasts from September till April and is the non-breeding season for these tasty mollusks.

-Oysters are found in their various forms across New Orleans.
+Oysters are found in their various forms across the city.
 Some restaurants are known for their oyster specialties, such as Oysters Rockefeller, created by Antoine’s in the French Quarter, founded in 1840.
-Pascal’s Manale Uptown is known for their New Orleans’ style Bar-B-Que shrimp.
 Casamento’s on Magazine St is famous for their oyster loaf, a specially dressed and fried oyster po’ boy.

 Throughout the week, you can find oyster specials all around the city.
 John Besh’s restaurant Luke in the CBD has a $.50 raw oyster happy hour every day from 4 to 6pm that has become extremely popular among locals and tourists alike.
 The oyster happy hour at Blind Pelican on St. Charles offers $.25 oysters, likely the best price you’ll find in the city.